An Explanation for Heavy Quark Energy Loss Puzzle by Flow Effects

-As shown in Ref. \cite{Djordjevic}, the scale of the hard scattering can be taken as $Q^2=4E^2$, the kinematic limits of the gluon's transverse momentum are $\mu^2\leq k_{\perp}^2 \leq 4\omega E$.
-From Eq. (\ref{probafirstord}) we get the induced energy loss to the first order of the opacity as $\Delta E =\int d\omega\omega dP^{(1)}/d\omega$.
-Its numerical results are shown in Fig. \ref{fig:eloss1} for charm, bottom and light quarks as $E/\mu=20$, $L/l_g=5$.
-At zero flow velocity, the light quark energy loss is larger than charm and bottom quark energy loss because of the dead cone from the mass effects of heavy quark jets as shown in Ref. \cite{Djordjevic} in the static medium.
-However, the heavy quark energy loss increases with increasing the flow velocity because of the decrease of the dead cone by the flow effects in the medium with collective flow.
+From Eq. (\ref{probafirstord}) we obtain the induced energy loss to the first order of the opacity as $\Delta E =\int d\omega\omega dP^{(1)}/d\omega$.
+Its numerical results are shown in Fig. \ref{fig:eloss1} for c, b and light quarks as $E/\mu=20$, $L/l_g=5$.
+At zero flow velocity, the light quark energy loss is larger than c and b quark energy loss because of the dead cone effect for heavy quark jets as shown in Ref. \cite{Djordjevic} in the static medium.
+However, the heavy quark energy loss increases with increasing flow velocity because of the decrease of the dead cone effect due to collective flow.
 The heavier the quark mass is, the more rapidly the heavy quark energy loss increases.
-The light quark energy loss decreases with increasing the flow velocity as shown in our previous work \cite{Cheng}.
-In the region of $0.065{<}v_z{<}0.13$, the energy loss of light quark is a bit less than that of bottom quark but a bit larger than that of charm quark.
-In this region the average heavy and light quark energy loss is possible to be nearly the same.
+The light quark energy loss decreases with increasing flow velocity as shown in our previous work \cite{Cheng}.
+The heavy quark energy loss can be larger than light quark's because not only the dead cone $\theta_2$ but also the LPM effect is reduced.
+As shown in Fig. \ref{fig:eloss1}, in the region of $B$, $0.065{<}v_z{<}0.13$, the energy loss of light quark is a bit less than that of b quark but a bit larger than that of c quark.
+In this region the average heavy and light quark energy loss is possible to be nearly the same for central Au-Au collisions at RHIC.
+However, in region A, light quark energy loss is still larger than heavy quarks' because of less flow velocity.